OctopusDeploy/blog/blog/2020-02/octopus-cloud-west-eu-region/index.md

 - Product
 ---

-Octopus Cloud is now available in Western Europe hosting region.
+`tl;dr` - Octopus Cloud is now available in the following regions:

+* Azure West US 2 (Washington, USA)
+* Azure West Europe (Netherlands) - New!

 ## Octopus Cloud hosting regions

-Octopus Cloud originally launched running on Amazon Web Services (AWS) in a single region West-US (Portland) as we tested customer demand and got comfortable running a cloud hosted software as a service (SaaS) product.
+Octopus Cloud originally launched running on Amazon Web Services (AWS) in a single AWS region West-US located in Portland, Oregon, USA

-In 2019, we redesigned

-We redesigned the solution after it proved a success.
-Part of this process involved moving it from AWS to Azure.
+In 2019, we [rearchitected](/blog/2019-10/octopus-cloud-1.0-reflections/index.md) Octopus Cloud to improve it's performance and reduce it's running costs.
+As a part of this shift, we moved from AWS to Microsoft's Azure platform and we had a new default hosting region of Azure West US 2 located in Washington, USA.
+We are now expanding our supported regions to include Azure West Europe located in the Netherlands.

 ## Conclusion

-Octopus Cloud is now available in Western Europe hosting region
+Octopus Cloud is now available in two regions and we'll continue to add more as per customer demand.

-Octopus Cloud was introduced in June 2018, we rebuild our hosting platform and shipped it in